 From a lender’s perspective, having another person’s name on a mortgage can offer them more security.
 Nonetheless, lenders will still carry out their usual checks to make sure that the mortgage is affordable for the new homeowner.
 You may also be charged stamp duty.
 This is because the new homeowner is technically purchasing part of your property.
 Adding a partner to a mortgage also involves making legal changes to the property deeds.

 Although a transfer can be carried out at any time, you may be subject to early redemption charges.
 This is likely to happen if you carry out a transfer during your existing mortgage term.
-If this is the case, it’s best advised to add a partner on when it’s time to remortgage.
-Not only will it save having to pay the early repayment charges, but you can then take out a new joint mortgage together, rather than making a transfer of equity.
+If this is the case, it’s best advised to add your partner when it’s time to remortgage.
+Not only will it save having to pay any early repayment charges, but you can then take out a new joint mortgage together, rather than making a transfer of equity.

 Can I buy my partner out of a joint mortgage?

 Couples that have separated and have moved out no longer want to pay a mortgage on a property they no longer live in.
 The options left are to either sell the property together or one partner can buy the other partner out.
-In theory, a person is removed from the mortgage along with the deeds of the property.
+In theory, a person is removed from the mortgage and from the property title.

 This can be quite simple, especially if both partners remain amicable.
 A transfer of equity can usually be carried out; however lenders would still check that the remaining homeowner can afford to repay the mortgage on their own.
 Furthermore, the remaining homeowner would need to buy their partner’s share of the property.
-Once a partner’s name has been removed from the mortgage, the majority of lenders insist that the removed partner also vacates the property.
+Once a partner’s name has been removed from the mortgage, the majority of lenders insist that they also move out of the property.

 Removing a partner from a mortgage is based largely around affordability, however other criteria is still checked.
 This can involve details of employment, income and credit checks.